Table of contents

 - It helps to focus on the most potential projects

 - It monitors the health of the innovation portfolio with regular evaluations

-Benefits of innovation funnel are
+The benefits of the innovation funnel are

-- It supports keeping the innovation portfolio healthy with the evaluations and reviews which are typically performed between stages
+- It supports keeping the innovation portfolio healthy with evaluations and reviews which are typically performed between stages

 - It demonstrates visually that we have to make choices in the process and not all ideas can progress to the next stage because each stage requires more resources